 Buy a New Computer

-Still using a PC you bought in 2009?
+Still, using a PC you bought in 2009?
 Installing Windows 10 might not be possible on older machines, as the hardware must meet minimal requirements.
 For owners of older laptops or desktops, it might just be more cost-effective to purchase a new laptop that comes with Windows 10 already installed.

 Use Windows Virtual Desktop

 Not ready to give up Windows 7 yet?
-You can bypass the end-of-life date by switching to Microsoft Virtual Desktop application, which is hosted on the company’s Azure cloud platform.
+You can bypass the end-of-life date by switching to the Microsoft Virtual Desktop application, which is hosted on the company’s Azure cloud platform.
 The app is intended for enterprise users of Windows 7, who might still use software compatible only with Windows 7, and not 10.